THOUGHT LEADERSHIP TEAM

 For over 25 years, Kristin Cooper Carter has helped institutions identify grant funding opportunities from federal, state, and private funding sources.
 She also provides grant analysis, writing, post-award grant management and reporting in a diverse array of specialty areas that include health and human services, education, public safety, criminal justice, community services, business development and operations, sustainability, community and economic development, program development, program evaluation and nonprofit development and operations.
 Since 2009, Carter and her team have secured over $230 million in grant funding for their clients.

 Carter earned an MA in Program Administration and Evaluation and a BA in Organizational Communication from CSU Chico.
 She has a professional background in education, renewable energy, and program evaluation and holds multiple professional certifications, including Professional Contracts Manager, Project Management Professional (PMP©), Business Analysis, Sustainable Development Practitioner, Green Building and Sustainable Design, Sustainability Performance Metrics, and a Train-the-Trainer Special Certification in Environmental Justice.

 Lauren Bloom, JD, LLM

-Ms. Bloom is an internationally-recognized expert on professional ethics and governance.
+Ms. Lauren Bloom is an internationally-recognized expert on professional ethics and governance.
 She began her legal career at the U.S. Justice Department, soon moving into private practice and specializing in standard-setting, enforcement and governance for nonprofit institutions.
-She has served as General Counsel of the American Academy of Actuaries, where she taught professionals how to incorporate high ethical standards and principles of good governance into their work.
-There, Ms. Bloom played a pivotal role in developing and enforcing the U.S. actuarial profession’s code of conduct and standards of qualification and practice, including having supported the International Actuarial Association in developing the first international standards of practice for actuaries.
-In a prior position, she served as litigation counsel to a national accreditation body.
+She has served as General Counsel of the American Academy of Actuaries, where she played a pivotal role in developing and enforcing the U.S. actuarial profession’s code of conduct and standards of qualification and practice.
+She has also served as litigation counsel to a national accreditation body.